Mojang/ore-ui/README.md

 <img src="logo.png" width="400px" />

-Open-source building-blocks to construct Game UIs using web-tech from Mojang Studios.
+Open-source building blocks from Mojang Studios to construct game UIs using web tech.

 ## What is this?

 Minecraft Bedrock Edition is migrating its UI system to a solution based on [web standards](https://coherent-labs.com/products/coherent-gameface/).
-This repository contains some infrastructure bits used internally, but that can also be shared across other Game Studios and general purpose web applications.
+This repository contains some infrastructure bits used internally, but that can also be shared across other game studios and general-purpose web applications.

 The new system is based on: